Retr0-code/Console-Graphics/README.md

 # Documentation
 [![Documentation](https://img.shields.io/static/v1?label=Visit&message=Documentation&color=blue)](https://retr0-code.github.io/Console-Graphics-Documentation/)

 It is not done yet.
 I will post it when I fix some bugs and rework some parts of code.
-You can download documentation by clicking the shield.
+You can check out documentation by clicking the shield.